A White Pine is a majestic evergreen when planted as a

 falling off in the fall of the second year.
 The needle color is

-bluish-green, length of 3-4 inches.
+bluish-green, length of 3-5 inches and are very soft.
 The Korean pine is also a 5 needle

 pine but has coarser, curved needles and is a much slower growing tree.

-The flower is1/3" long, yellow and somewhat attractive (see photo
+The male flower is 1/3" long, yellow and somewhat attractive (see photo

 below).
 The cones are erect and spreading the first year, 4-7" long